Table of Contents

 If you can't find the documents needed for a claim, here's how to track them down, depending on what you need:

-• If you are missing the death certificate, contact your local records office.
+- If you are missing the death certificate, contact the health department that issued it.
 You should be able to request a copy if you are an immediate family member of the deceased: spouse, parent or child.
 If you are not an immediate family member, you could request a copy by proving you need the document for a life insurance claim.
 You'd need to show a letter from the insurance company saying you are the beneficiary of a policy and require the death certificate for a claim.

 How to Determine the Death Benefit Amount

 The face value of a life insurance policy is the death benefit that goes to the beneficiary.
 This is usually the policy's original death benefit.
 The contract should list the death benefit.
-You can also find this information on a recent statement or bill from the insurance company.
+You may also be able to find this information on a recent statement or bill from the insurance company.

-It is possible that the insurer could adjust the death benefit depending on the contract terms, the type of life insurance and how the deceased managed the policy.
+It is possible that the insurer could adjust the death benefit depending on the contract terms, the type of life insurance and how the policy owner managed the policy.
 Some policies include extra benefits to pay more than the original death benefit.
-For example, a contract might have a rider saying it pays double the death benefit if the deceased died in an accident.
-In addition, if the deceased owed unpaid premiums or had an outstanding cash value policy loan, the insurer would deduct this from the death benefit.
+For example, a contract might have a rider saying it pays double the death benefit if the insured person died in an accident.
+In addition, if the policy owner owed unpaid premiums or had an outstanding cash value policy loan, the insurer would deduct this from the death benefit.
 You would receive the remaining amount.

 The death benefit could also be split between multiple beneficiaries.
 It depends on the instructions set up by the policyowner.
-For example, if the proceeds are designated to be split 50-50 between you and another person, you would receive half the death benefit payment.
+For example, if the proceeds are designated to be split 50-50 between you and another person, you would receive half the proceeds.

 Contact the insurance company to find out the exact death benefit.
-You could also try logging into the deceased's online account with the insurer to see the most up-to-date information for the policy.
+If you are the policy owner, you could also access the policy’s online account to secure the most up-to-date information for the policy.

 How Are Life Insurance Claims Paid?